joelkuiper/Llamora/README.md

 This project has **several limitations** by design.
 It's important to understand them if you plan to use or extend this code:

 - **Limited Scalability:** By default, Llamora processes requests with a single worker.
-Set the `CHAT_LLM_WORKERS` environment variable to spawn additional worker threads, each with its own model instance, allowing multiple chats to run in parallel.
+Set the `LLAMORA_LLM_WORKERS` environment variable to spawn additional worker threads, each with its own model instance, allowing multiple chats to run in parallel.
 More workers require more memory, and for heavy traffic a dedicated model service is still recommended.

 - **No API or External Interface:** The app doesn't expose an API for programmatic access, it's purely a web interface.
 That's fine for interactive use, but if you wanted to use this as a backend service, you'd have to add JSON endpoints or similar.